dhari001/dhari001/README.md

 ### ⏰ Current
-- 💻 I’m working with [Rockport Networks](https://rockportnetworks.com/) as a Student Test Engineer
+- 💻 I completed my work term with [Rockport Networks](https://rockportnetworks.com/) as a Student Test Engineer in December, 2021
-- 💬 Ask me about my role as a PM at [Software for Love](https://www.softwareforlove.com/)
+- 💬 Ask me about my role as a CTO at [Software for Love](https://www.softwareforlove.com/)
 - 💡 I'm curious about data and am trying to learn how to clean and create softwares with big data sets